buaazp/diskutil/README.md

 	}
 ```

-Or you can print the DiskStatus in json format:
+Or you can print the DiskStatus in json format by calling `ToJson()`:

 ```
 	jsonStatus, err := ds.ToJson()